So far, the coronavirus pandemic has caused over 15 million people to be laid off in the U.S. as of the posting of this blog article.

 Learning a new skill will make you feel accomplished and will motivate you to keep learning, building, and creating.
 Think about one hobby or skill you have been wanting to learn and block off 15 minutes per day to get this done.
 Your future motivated self will thank you.

-One of the best ways to become more confident and motivated is to plan to reduce any potential anxiety.
+One of the best ways to become more confident and motivated is to plan out specific ways to reduce any potential anxiety.
+Take a moment to write down what you are going to do to plan to make your stressful situation better.
+Once you do this, your mind will naturally want to solve these problems.

 There are plenty of other ways to build confidence and motivation.
 If you come up with a few that work for you, please let us know in the comments below.